awsdocs/amazon-ec2-user-guide/doc_source/troubleshooting-launch.md

 ### Solution<a name="troubleshooting-instance-configuration-solution"></a>

 Try a different instance configuration\.
-To search for an instance type that meets your requirements, see [Finding an Amazon EC2 instance type](instance-discovery.md)\.
+To search for an instance type that meets your requirements, see [Find an Amazon EC2 instance type](instance-discovery.md)\.

 ## Instance terminates immediately<a name="troubleshooting-launch-internal"></a>